RhythmRock/UniversityDB-OpenSRC/README.md

 ## Terms of Use

-The Basic Hospital Database Project is licensed under the [GNU General Public License (GPL)](https://github.com/beydah/HospitalDB-OpenSRC/blob/main/LICENSE).
-For more information, please refer to the [license text](https://github.com/beydah/HospitalDB-OpenSRC/blob/main/LICENSE).
+The Basic University Database Project is licensed under the [GNU General Public License (GPL)](https://github.com/beydah/UniversityDB-OpenSRC/blob/main/LICENSE).
+For more information, please refer to the [license text](https://github.com/beydah/UniversityDB-OpenSRC/blob/main/LICENSE).